Go trout fishing

 Prize Verification

 1. Before awarding a prize, the IFS will verify the validity of entries and eligibility of entrants.
-The IFS may refuse to award a prize to any individual who the IFS reasonably believe has breached any of these Terms and Conditions or engaged in any unlawful or other improper conduct in participating in the Promotion.
+The IFS may refuse to award a prize to any individual who the IFS reasonably believes has breached any of these Terms and Conditions or engaged in any unlawful or other improper conduct in participating in the Promotion.

 2. Prize winners will be notified within 14 days of the IFS receiving and verifying a Prize Claim Declaration Form.